Hrushikraj/mastg/demos/android/MASVS-PRIVACY/MASTG-DEMO-0x01/MASTG-DEMO-0x01.md

 ## Steps

-We will use static analysis to detect all dangerous permissions declared in the AndroidManifest.xml file.
-This approach is useful because:

-1. It can be automated as part of CI/CD pipelines
-2. It doesn't require running the app
-3. It can scan APKs without source code access (using the reversed/decompiled manifest)

 Let's run our @MASTG-TOOL-0110 rule against the reversed manifest file.
 The rule checks for all known dangerous Android permissions.

 {{ ../../../../rules/mastg-android-excessive-dangerous-permissions.yaml }}